-Usually, antibiotics are given by mouth, and the length of treatment does not cause hardship.
+Usually, antibiotics taken outside the hospital are given by mouth.
 However, some infections—such as many of those involving bone (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ) or the heart (endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more )—may require antibiotics to be given by vein (intravenously) for a long time, often 4 to 6 weeks.
 If people have no other conditions that need treatment in the hospital and are feeling relatively well, intravenous (IV) antibiotics may be given at home.

 When antibiotics have to be given a long time, the short IV catheters that are inserted into a small vein in the arm or hand (such as those used in most routine hospital procedures) may not be desirable.
 These catheters last only up to 3 days.
 Instead, a special type of IV catheter is used.
 It may be inserted either